Vegas Loop Guide: Price, Map & How to Ride

 Las Vegas Convention Center (LVCC) Loop

 The LVCC Loop is currently the most widely used section of the entire Tesla Loop project.
-It consists of three stops that are spread throughout the campus at the LVCC South station, the Central, and the West station.
+It now includes five passenger stations across the Las Vegas Convention Center campus, including stations serving the West Hall, Central/North/South Hall areas, and nearby transportation connections.

 How to Ride the Vegas Loop?